Assistant Professor of Pediatrics (Hematology/Oncology)

 Instructor of Pediatrics (Critical Care Medicine)Dr. Nina Brodsky is an Instructor of Pediatrics in the Section of Critical Care Medicine at Yale University School of Medicine.
 She received her M.D. from the University of Maryland, completed her Pediatric residency training at The Children's Hospital at Montefiore, and her Pediatric Critical Care fellowship at Yale New Haven Children's Hospital.
 Her research interests include the genetic and environmental etiologies of immunodeficiency and pathologic inflammation, as well as signaling and mechanisms of disease in patients with these conditions.
 Dr. Brodsky is particularly interested in human T cell developmental immunology and regulation of inflammation in health and disease.
 Her goal is to uncover and develop targeted translational therapies to improve immune responses during vaccination, infection, and immune-mediated diseases.

-Assistant ProfessorDr.
-Buck is a neonatologist and clinical researcher.
-She completed her pediatric training at UTSW Medical Center in Dallas, Texas and her Neonatal-Perinatal Medicine Fellowship at Women and Infant's Hospital and Brown Medical School.
-Dr. Buck's research is focused on understanding how pregnancy and early newborn life affect later infant growth and development.
-Dr. Buck's current projects examine the influence of obesity and diabetes in pregnancy on body composition, adiposity development, and metabolism in infants born preterm.
+Assistant ProfessorCaty Buck is a neonatologist and clinical researcher.
+She completed her pediatric training at UTSW Medical Center in Dallas, Texas and her Neonatal-Perinatal Medicine fellowship at Women and Infant's Hospital and Brown Medical School.
+Her research is focused on understanding how maternal metabolic health in pregnancy and the early newborn period influence infant growth, body composition, and neurodevelopment.

 Assistant Professor of Pediatrics (Critical Care)